Autonomous Vehicles

 The upside to using a self-driving vehicle within a permissive autonomous society includes all the obvious benefits that most of us might imagine, such as

-Complete a many hours long road trip far faster by not stopping overnight along the way (naps in the car)
+• Complete a lengthy long road trip far faster by not stopping overnight along the way (sleep in the car)

 But the real impact of autonomous vehicles on society happens when/if it become compulsory.
 That is, no more human drivers, period.
 In addition to all the benefits described above, just imagine the new ideas and modes of operation that become possible once and only when humans are no longer piloting any vehicle on the road -- with the exception of certain industrial applications such as road construction and infrastructure maintenance vehicles and such.